 In the 1990 decennial census, and starting with the 1999 ACS, a check box was added to the employer name question to be marked by anyone "now on active duty in the Armed Forces...”.
 This information codes for active duty military.
 Between 1996-1998, the ACS class of worker question had an additional response category for "Active duty U.S. Armed Forces member."
 In 2016, ACS underwent content testing for the class of worker, industry, and occupation questions.
 As a result, in 2019, ACS adopted an additional response category of “Active Duty or U.S. Armed Forces or Commissioned Corps” in the Class of Worker question to aide coders in assigning the best industry code for military cases.

-The major categories into which these classes are aggregated are as follows:
+The major class of worker categories are defined as follows:

 Data on class of worker, industry, and occupation are collected for the respondent’s current primary job or the most recent job for those who are not employed but have worked in the last 5 years.
 Other labor force questions, such as questions on earnings or work hours, may have different reference periods and may not limit the response to the primary job.
 Although the prevalence of multiple jobs is low, data on some labor force items may not exactly correspond to the reported occupation, industry, or class of worker of a respondent.